hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 // Some operations
 ```

-It's also possible to omit the config object in order to use the default settings.
+It's also possible to omit the config object to use the default settings.

 ```javascript
 const client = await Client.newHazelcastClient();